How To Laugh Online In 20 Languages

 Giphy / NBC

-12. French – hahaha, héhéhé, hihihi, hohoho, MDR, PTDR
+12. French: hahaha, héhéhé, hihihi, hohoho, MDR, PTDR

 French people type MDR which means “mort de rire” which translates to “died of laughter” or LOL.
-Some people also use PTDR which means “broken with laughter.”
+Some people also use PTDR which means “broken by laughter.”
 Pretty extreme!
 Héhéhé = hahaha.
 Hihihi = hahaha.
 Hohoho = hahaha.

 Cartoon characters welcoming the new year by playing music